sysprod/prod/README.md

 ## :gear: Concept
 To keep it simple and visual, Prod models the delivery process as a [production line](https://en.wikipedia.org/wiki/Production_line):

-- workstation: an executable focusing on a specialized task (e.g. compile, unit test or deploy) along with its configuration describing its inputs, outputs and container
+- workstation: an executable focusing on a specialized task (e.g. compile, unit test or deploy) along with its configuration describing its inputs, outputs and container; implemented in the programming language that you feel comfortable
 - production line: orchestrate the order workstations are launched
 - conveyor: launch and pass inputs and outputs (files/variables) between workstations
 - bot (coming soon): pre-automated task that workstations can trigger